48 Hours in Toronto: Ultimate Travel Guide

 Visiting Niagara Falls from Toronto can be done as a day trip, but staying overnight in the Niagara region can also be rewarding.
 This allows more time to explore the falls from both the Canadian and American sides (passport permitting), enjoy the many attractions in the area, and perhaps visit local wineries in the Niagara Peninsula, known for its excellent wines.

-Safety Tips for 48 Hours in Toronto
+Top Safety Tips for 48 Hours in Toronto

 Navigating any major city requires a blend of excitement and caution.
-During your Toronto weekend, keep these safety tips in mind to ensure your visit is not only fun but also secure:
+During your Toronto weekend, keep these safety tips in mind to ensure your visit is not only fun but also secure.

 Respect Traffic Rules: Toronto’s streets can be busy, so always adhere to traffic rules.
 Cross at marked crosswalks and only when the pedestrian signal indicates it’s safe.